open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 External libraries
 ###################

-External libraries can etiher be used by the plugin directlty, of one can create a common library that wraps such a library and can be used by multiple plugins.
-There are two types of external libraries supported by the Open Ephys Plugin API.
-They are:

 Header-only / Class Libraries
 ------------------------------

 These types of libraries are either a single header file or a set of C++ files with classes and functions defined in them.
-They do not need to be separately compiled, packaged and installed in order to be used.
-All that is required is to point the compiler at the location of the headers, and then #include the header files into the application source.
-Another advantage is that the compiler's optimizer can do a much better job when all the library's source code is available.
-They also have some drawbacks, including longer compilation time, any changes to the library requires recompilation of all the plugins dependent on it.
+They do not need to be separately compiled, packaged, and installed in order to be used.
+All that is required is to copy the library files into your plugin's source code directory (usually in a sub-folder), point the compiler to the location of the headers, and then :code:`#include` the header files in any plugin source files that need to access the associated classes.
+Besides being easy to add to your plugin, header-only and class libraries make it possible for the compiler to optimize the code more effectively.
+They do have some drawbacks, however, including duplication of code, longer compilation time, and the fact that any changes to the library requires recompilation of all the source files that depend on it.

-Examples of such libraries that are used by some the GUI or it's plugins include:
+Examples of such libraries that are used by some the GUI or its plugins include:

 * `cpp-httplib <https://github.com/yhirose/cpp-httplib>`__ (header-only)
 * `oscpack <https://code.google.com/archive/p/oscpack/>`__ (class-based)